sparkflows/sparkflows-docs/docs/troubleshooting/databricks.rst

 Possible causes are:

-* The JDBC Databricks Url configured in Fire Insights is configured wrongly.
+* The JDBC Databricks Url configured in Sparkflows is configured wrongly.
-* The Databricks Token configured in Fire Insights is configured wrongly.
+* The Databricks Token configured in Sparkflows is configured wrongly.
-* The Databricks REST API is accessble from the Fire Insights machine.
+* The Databricks REST API is accessble from the Sparkflows machine.

 **Solution**
 ++++++++++